Homology of Steinberg algebras: Hochschild complexes for (twisted) Steinberg algebras

-In this section we set out to give a concrete description of the Hochschild homology of a Steinberg algebra in terms of the complex $\H^{\cyc}$ of Example \ref{ex:cyc}.
+In this section we set out to give a concrete description of the Hochschild homology complex of a twisted Steinberg algebra.
 Throughout the section we fix an ample groupoid $\cG$ with unit space $X$.
+Recall that we consider the ground ring $\gring$ as a discrete topological ring; we give the units $\cU(\gring)\subset \gring$ the subspace topology, which is also discrete.
+A \emph{(continuous) $2$-cocycle} on $\cG$ over a commutative ring $k$ is a continuous map